 How to Remove Crayon, Colored Pencil, and Permanent Marker Stains

-Heading Your Little Artist Off At The Pass
+Prevention: A.K.A.
+Heading Your Little Artist Off at the Pass

 Supply List For Removing Stains

-There are a few things that you will need to make sure you have on hand to take care of any of those little carpet art projects as soon as they occur.
+There are a few items to make sure you have on hand to take care of any of those little carpet art projects as soon as they occur.

 - Rubbing Alcohol